StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 What are the best free stock trading apps?

-• Interactive Brokers - 5 stars - Best specialty apps
+• Interactive Brokers - Best overall

-• E*TRADE - 5 stars - Best stock app for traders
+• E*TRADE - Best for casual traders

 phone_iphone Learn more